-A child with hearing and vision loss has difficulty or delays in understanding what is going on around her.
+A child with hearing and vision loss has difficulty or delays in understanding what’s going on around her.
 This means that deafblindness can affect other areas of your child’s development:

-- Communicating – for example, your child might not see or hear someone waving and smiling at her or be able to make eye contact.
+- Communicating – for example, your child might not see or hear someone waving and smiling at him or be able to make eye contact.

 - Talking – for example, your baby might not point to objects, so the people around her won’t name these objects.